mirhnius/My-Shazam/README.md

 # Music-Search-Engine

-Developing a Music Search Engine in MATLAB using Signal Processing Algorithms, Fourier Transform, Signal Spectrum, Digital Filters, etc.
+This Music Search Engine is developed in MATLAB using Signal Processing Algorithms, Fourier Transform, Signal Spectrum, Digital Filters, etc.
+The project aims to find any music in the dataset using a small part of the music.

 *Developed in 2019, May*